 First, you have to show you have the skills to do the job.

 Case Interviews give the interviewer an in-depth view of how you think/function under pressure, solve problems, and understand both the large picture and the smallest aspects of a problem.
 In addition, they are excellent test scenarios for communication on your feet.
 Case interview structure goes beyond just spouting business knowledge – you are tested on how you build and communicate a clear framework, break down problems into small pieces, develop real-world options, and recommend actionable solutions despite the presence of conflicting information.

 The 2 case interview styles are Interviewer-led and Interviewee-led cases.
-In our Consulting Interview Bible, we go into the differences in great detail – but that’s not the point of this article.
+When we coach candidates 1:1, we focus on the differences in great detail – but that’s not the point of this article.
 Within both case styles, there can be a mixture of case interview types.

-We’ve ordered these from the most basic to the most complicated – when we work with Black Belt clients, we have them build up through the case types to develop increased ability as they tackle more difficult business problems.
+We’ve ordered these from the most basic to the most complicated – when we work with our clients, we have them build up through the case types to develop increased ability as they tackle more difficult business problems.

 Brainteasers are most commonly logic puzzles or riddles.
 They are meant to test both your analytical and creative thinking process.

 Here are some sample brainteaser questions: